Processing math: 100%

 Now let’s check if we got it correct.

-I implemented a script which calculates integral from $A$ to $B$.
+I implemented a script which calculates integral from A to B.

 solve.sage